5amCurfew/xtkt/README.md

   * [SQLite](#sqlite)
   * [www.fifaindex.com/teams](#wwwfifaindexcomteams)

+`xtkt` ("extract") is a data extraction tool that follows the Singer.io specification for OLAP (Online Analytical Processing).
+New/updated records are extracted as new records when a bookmark is provided.

+A bookmark serves as a reference point to track the progress of data extraction.
+It indicates the last successfully extracted record or a specific value that can be used to identify the point of extraction.
+A bookmark can be either a suitable field within the data (e.g. `updated_at`) or can be generated using new-record-detection (`[*]`) in the abscence of such a field (see examples below).

+When a bookmark is not declared, full-table replication is used.
+For more information on replication methods see Transferwise's [Pipelinewise](https://github.com/transferwise/pipelinewise) documentation [here](https://transferwise.github.io/pipelinewise/concept/replication_methods.html)

-`xtkt` ("extract") is a data extraction tool that adheres to the Singer.io specification.
-At its core, `xtkt` takes an opinionated approach to ELT for OLAP importing updated data as a new record when a bookmark is provided (using either the bookmark or new-record-detection) for RESTful APIs, databases or web-pages.
-Sensitive data fields can be hashed before ingestion using the `records.sensitive_fields` field in your config json file.
-Streams are always handled independently and deletion at source is not detected. `xtkt` can be pipe'd to any target that meets the Singer.io specification but has been designed and tested for databases such as SQLite, Postgres and BigQuery.
+Sensitive data fields can be hashed using the `records.sensitive_fields` field in your JSON configuration file (see examples below).

+`xtkt` can be pipe'd to any target that meets the Singer.io specification but has been designed and tested for databases such as SQLite, Postgres and BigQuery.
+Each stream is handled independently and deletion-at-source is not detected.

-`xtkt` is still in development (currently v0.0.7) and isn't advised for production at this time
+`xtkt` is still in development (currently v0.0.7)

-Databases currently focussed on during development are Postgres, SQLite, MySQL & Microsoft-SQL-Server.

 ### Installation